menu

 Setting & Lifestyle

-Because of many things, Shiloh is a great place for families with children to consider.
-First of all, many other families with children live here, making Shiloh a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Shiloh has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Shiloh is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Shiloh’s overall crime rate is lower than average for the country.

 In Shiloh, however, the average commute to work is quite long.
 On average, people spend 34.05 minutes each day getting to work, which is significantly higher than the national average.